CodeYourFuture/CYF-Workshops/goblin-breakdown/readme.md

 ### 🧰 1.
 Setup

-You should already be set up but just in case, you need to open [this repository](https://github.com/CodeYourFuture/CYF-Workshops/tree/70eb059959269ac4377fcf229f776cea0771655a/goblin-breakdown) in VS Code.
+You should already be set up but just in case, you need to open [the Goblin workshop](https://github.com/CodeYourFuture/CYF-Workshops/tree/70eb059959269ac4377fcf229f776cea0771655a/goblin-breakdown) in VS Code.
 Set a whole class [timer for 5 minutes](https://www.google.com/search?q=timer+for+5+minutes).

 <!--{{<note type="activity" title="Getting Set Up">}}-->